railsbridge-boston/cookbook/past-workshops/coordinating-2014-september.md

 - *Anne Pope*: Anne is currently a student at Launch Academy, a 10-week programming bootcamp in Boston.
 She originally hails from Larchmont, NY.
 - *Carly Pulver*: Currently on the path to becoming a web developer at Launch Academy.
 Likes trivia, singing and chihuahuas.
 - *Heath Ritchie*: Heath Ritchie is a developer at Green River.
 He's been working with Ruby on Rails full-time since last year.
 He spent a decade working in the investment management business before changing careers, and has found programming to be a lot more fun.
 - *Lorrayne Rocha*: Geek Extraordinaire.
 Full time QA Engineer by day.
 Part time magical girl and superheroine by night.
 Lover of love and justice.
-Railsbridge alumnus and Launch Academy graduate.
+RailsBridge alumnus and Launch Academy graduate.
 - *Margaret Scott*: Margaret Scott is a Cantabrigian, cat lover and adventure game enthusiast.
 Margaret was a Software Project Manager when she attended RailsBridge in 2012.
 Since then she's contributed to RailsBridge and with one year of Rails experience under her belt at an AdTech startup, she's looking for new opportunities.
 - *Sherry Seibel*: Sherry is a Metis alum who enjoys Ruby on Rails and helping others.
 She is also an event host for the Boston chapter of Women Who Code.
 In her free time she enjoys brain teasers and singing along with the radio.
 - *Rachael Serur*: Rachael Serur is a software developer at Barbershop Labs with career roots in psychological research and a lifelong passion for design, illustration, and now UX/UI.
 She is a summer 2014 Launch Academy graduate!